John Murry – A Short History Of Decay

 Music again came to his rescue and led him to Tim Mooney (American Music Club) and the group of musicians that helped create his 2012 masterpiece “The Graceless Age”.
 The album was hailed by MOJO magazine and received a 5 out of 5 rating, UNCUT called it a “masterpiece”, both magazines included it in their Top 10 albums of the year; American Songwriter put it in their Top 5 of the year and The Guardian included it in their best of the year as well.
 The accolades rolled in and John toured the world.
 He entranced and devastated audiences with his raw, unfiltered live performances, and it looked like his trajectory was set, that music had won and would have the final word.
 And then Tim Mooney, John’s mentor, his beacon, his bedrock, died suddenly and unexpectedly… and John’s world fell back in to chaos.

 Over the next few years, John would lose the footing that he had struggled so hard to establish.
-His relationships in the music world crumbled and in so doing entangled him in a web of deceit and mutual recrimination: partly of his own doing and partly of those around him.
 He would lose his wife, his daughter, temporarily his freedom and ultimately his country.

 Somewhere along this volatile journey, John crossed paths with Michael Timmins of Cowboy Junkies.
 John had opened for the band at a show in Glasgow and Michael watched side-stage transfixed by John’s performance.
 Over the next few years the two of them kept in touch, they talked about the music business, politics, books, but most of all they talked about music.
 And they talked about making an album together.
 Michael wanted to capture the rawness of John’s songs, capture the vibe that he experienced that night in Glasgow and was even more convinced of this approach when John came through Toronto opening for Chuck Prophet and did a solo set at The Horseshoe Tavern, which was as disarming and emotional as the set of music that he had experienced in Glasgow a couple of years earlier.
 “On The Graceless Age you can hear John’s affinity to artists such as Mark Linkous and Mark Lanegan, but seeing him on stage, with just his guitar and his songs reminded me of Townes (Van Zandt), that raw-boned, exquisite beauty, so real that it borders on the uncomfortable, you feel you should look away, but it’s just too compelling to do so.
 The pain, the intensity, the honesty just draws you deeper”.